-Rock your baby's bedThis one is not new to you, I’m sure.
+This one is not new to you, I’m sure.
 This is what all parents do, right?
 But a reminder of how much it helps might be good when deciding on where the baby shall sleep during his or her first months.

 Two of my kids slept in a cradle during their first four months.
 Our youngest slept in a regular crib.
 Not good.
 How do you rock a crib??
 Well, you could buy Vyssanlull feet to the bed, a great Swedish invention.

-You just put them onto the crib’s legs and - ta da - you have a rocking crib.
+You just put them onto the crib’s legs, and – tada – you have a rocking crib.
 Great help.

-My last suggestion is to put your baby in his crib on a flat pillow (again, check safety issues), not only his head, but a large part of his back.
+My last suggestion is to put your baby in his crib on a flat pillow (again, check safety issues), not only his head but a large part of his back.
 When he starts waking up, gently rock his upper body by slightly lifting the pillow up and rock it gently.

 It is of course not ideal that the infant needs to be rocked to go back to sleep, but as a means to lengthen the time between his nursing moments, I think it is a great method, at least it has worked for me!

-A lot of eating in the eveningThis may also help a hungry baby sleep better.
+This may also help hungry babies sleep better.
 Feed him until he doesn’t want more.
-Do it ever second hour or even more often in the evening.
+Do it every second hour or even more often in the evening.

-Stuffed animal or blanket that smells MOMMom and milk are usually what babies want the most when waking up.
+Mom and milk are usually what babies want the most when waking up.
 With a stuffed animal with your smell on it, your infant might not feel as lonely when waking up in the middle of the night.

-Put the animal close to your body for a few day and nights and then give it to your baby every time he goes to sleep.
+Put the animal close to your body for a few days and nights and then give it to your baby every time he goes to sleep.

-A light cotton cloth over the eyesI know many babies that fall asleep almost instantly if their face is covered by a very thin cotton cloth.
+I know many babies that fall asleep almost instantly if their face is covered by a very thin cotton cloth.
 I suppose it helps them shutting out distracting visual impressions.

 Try this for naps rather than falling asleep at night, and don’t leave the cloth with the baby out of your sight (for example at night) if you think there is even a remote risk that the baby could be suffocated by it, or that it could impact his oxygen uptake, and increase the risk of SIDS (Sudden Infant Death Syndrome).

-Introduce a pacifierSmall children usually have a strong need to suckle.
+Small children usually have a strong need to suckle.
 Both my youngest kids did not, however, accept a pacifier until they were 2.5 months old.
 So hang in there!
 And try some different kinds.

 Some children need some help to learn how to use the pacifier.
 Having learned, it might be a lot easier for the baby to fall asleep in his bed instead of at your breast.

-A sleep bagBabies who are too warm or too cold wake up more easily.
+Babies who are too warm or too cold wake up more easily.
 Some sort of baby sleep bag might be of great help, as it keeps the baby warm: Also, there is no risk that the baby either kicks off the blanket or pulls it over his face.

 Actually, even if your infant doesn’t sleep better in a baby sleep bag, you might!

-GET DAD INVOLVED!Ahh, I almost forgot the most important point!
+Ahh, I almost forgot the most important point!

 To give you an example – ten months old, my daughter still woke up every second hour to nurse.
 We decided that we had to do something drastic.
 Starting a Friday night, her dad took her up when she started crying at night.
-He rocked her in his arms, gave her the pacifier and – believe it or not – she went back to sleep within minutes.
+He rocked her in his arms, gave her the pacifier, and – believe it or not – she went back to sleep within minutes.

 Don’t do the same mistake!
 Work as a team with your spouse to improve your family’s nights.
-Babies weighing more than 10 pounds (don’t they all, almost?) and at least at 6 months don’t really need to eat at night.
+Babies weighing more than 10 pounds (don’t they all, almost?), and at least at 6 months, don’t really need to eat at night.
 (As always check your specific situation with your care provider).